nkymark/nkymark.github.io/_pages/tech.md

 ### Ahkab: Problem producing plots in Python3 ###
-Error/Problem: Plotting graphs using Ahkab in Python3 produces the error "module 'pylab' has no attribute 'hold'".
+Error/Problem: Plotting graphs using ahkab in Python3 produces the error "module 'pylab' has no attribute 'hold'".
 Solution: 'Hold' for plots is enabled by default on Python3.
 1) First, find out the directory of which *ahkab* was installed using
 `pip3 list -v`

 2) In the *ahkab* folder, open *plotting.py*.
 Then, look for the lines containing `pylab.hold(True)` and `pylab.hold(False)`.
 Either remove them completely or comment them out.
-3) An alternative solution is to use *ahbab* with Python2.
-However, this is not encouraged due to the deprecation of Python2 and also the lack of support.
+3) An alternative solution is to use *ahkab* with Python2.
+However, this is not encouraged due to the deprecation of Python2 and also the lack of support with most transitting towards Python3.

 ### Adding Windows Network Printer (Mac) ###